EinBaum/SuperIgnore/README.md

 ### Installation Notes
 - Remove "-master" from the directory name after downloading
+- Works with Prat
-- This addon does not work with chat addons such as Prat
+- Might not work with some chat AddOns (WIM shows whispers that should be hidden)